 - Palm sugar

-- In a saucepan, set over medium-high heat, heat up the coconut “head” (the thick part that rises to the top of the can) along with the curry paste, stirring constantly.
+- In a saucepan, set over medium-high heat, scoop out about ½ cup of the coconut “head” (the thick part that rises to the top of the can) and put it in the pan along with the curry paste, stirring constantly.

-- When the mixture starts bubbling up around the edges and the coconut cream starts to separate, stop stirring and let it boil gently.
+- When the mixture starts bubbling up around the edges and the coconut cream starts to separate (if this doesn’t happen, which is sometimes the case with canned coconut milk, add a tablespoon of coconut oil or plain vegetable oil), stop stirring and let it boil gently.

 - Turn the heat up a little and add the beef.